theosth/PubMed_MLP-INLPT-WS2023/management/docs/generation-pipeline.md

 In the case there is no relevant information in the provided context, try to answer yourself, but tell the user that you did not have any relevant context to base your answer on.
 Be concise and factual.
-Answer just the question, do not provide any additional information.

 Context:
     - "Jesse loves red but not yellow"